 You can see the same two lines on Moe below where his address spine position and impact spine are at the same angle allowing him to rotate correctly into impact.

-In summary, rotation is a key element to the golf swing.
+In summary, the rotation is a key element to the golf swing.
 Rotation in the correct amount in the ideal place is just as important – especially the moment of impact.